 A variation of the change story is the lack of change angle.
 This story on company insolvencies, for example, looks for change where you would expect it, but identifies the absence of any increase in companies going bust during the pandemic and seeks expert comment for this counter-intuitive finding.

 Data angle 3: Ranking and outliers — who’s best and who’s worst?
 Who’s unusual and why?

 Ranking stories are all about who or what comes out worst or best in a dataset, or where a particular entity of interest (the local police force, schools or teams, or an industry if it’s the specialist press) sits in comparison to others.

-Typical stories in this category might include “Local area one of worst areas for crime” or “Local school among best performers in the country”.
+Typical stories in this category might include “Local area one of worst areas for crime” or “Local schoolchildren get third best results in the country”.